waylad/create-tezos-dapp/packages/eslint-config-react-app/README.md

 # eslint-config-react-app

-This package includes the shareable ESLint configuration used by [Create React App](https://github.com/waylad/create-tezos-dapp).<br>
+This package includes the shareable ESLint configuration used by [Create Tezos Dapp](https://github.com/waylad/create-tezos-dapp).<br>
 Please refer to its documentation:

-- [Getting Started](https://facebook.github.io/create-tezos-dapp/docs/getting-started) – How to create a new app.
+- [Getting Started](https://waylad.github.io/create-tezos-dapp/docs/getting-started) – How to create a new app.
-- [User Guide](https://facebook.github.io/create-tezos-dapp/) – How to develop apps bootstrapped with Create React App.
+- [User Guide](https://waylad.github.io/create-tezos-dapp/) – How to develop apps bootstrapped with Create Tezos Dapp.

-## Usage in Create React App Projects
+## Usage in Create Tezos Dapp Projects

-The easiest way to use this configuration is with [Create React App](https://github.com/waylad/create-tezos-dapp), which includes it by default.
+The easiest way to use this configuration is with [Create Tezos Dapp](https://github.com/waylad/create-tezos-dapp), which includes it by default.

-**You don’t need to install it separately in Create React App projects.**
+**You don’t need to install it separately in Create Tezos Dapp projects.**

-## Usage Outside of Create React App
+## Usage Outside of Create Tezos Dapp

-If you want to use this ESLint configuration in a project not built with Create React App, you can install it with the following steps.
+If you want to use this ESLint configuration in a project not built with Create Tezos Dapp, you can install it with the following steps.

 First, install this package and ESLint.